Girls in Physics Breakfasts

 - 22nd March, Ballarat Speaker: Dr Dianne Ruka, Monash University Topic: Future Computing and Low Energy Electronics.
 Flyer

 - 24th May, Wodonga Speaker: Dr Estelle Wright, ANU Topic: Nuclear Fusion: An Australian Perspective.
-Flyer
+One page flyer, Two page Flyer with more images.

 - 30th May, Central Melbourne Speaker: Dr Suzie Sheehy, University of Melbourne and Oxford University Topic: Colliding worlds: Using particle physics to cure cancer.
 Flyer

-- 28th August, Monash University, Clayton campus Speaker: Dr Helen Maynard-Casely, ANSTO, the AIP Women in Physics Lecturer for 2019.
-Topic: How neutrons can save the world.
+- 28th August, Clayton Speaker: Dr Helen Maynard-Casely, ANSTO Topic: How neutrons can save the world.
+Flyer .